-When booking your cruise vacation that ends at Civitavecchia port, near Rome, planning how to spend your last day before traveling to the airport can be a dilemma.
+When booking a cruise vacation that ends at Civitavecchia port, near Rome, planning how to spend your last day before traveling to the airport to fly home can be a dilemma.

-Most major cruise lines always offer one or more shore excursions on departure day.
+Most major cruise lines offer one or more shore excursions on departure day.

 Most often, city tours finish at the nearest international airport.
 This means you can comfortably travel with your luggage and get to the airport in time for your flight home.